 Real estate operating expenses.
 Real estate operating expenses associated with the MF Properties and the Consolidated VIEs is comprised principally of real estate taxes, property insurance, utilities, property management fees, repairs and maintenance, and salaries and related employee expenses of on-site employees.
 A portion of real estate operating expenses are fixed in nature, thus a decrease in physical and economic occupancy would result in a reduction in operating margins.
 Conversely, as physical and economic occupancy increase, the fixed nature of these expenses will increase operating margins as these real estate operating expenses would not increase at the same rate as rental revenues.
-The types of real estate operating expenses from the second quarter of 2013 to the second quarter of 2014 was related to offsetting factors.
+The types of real estate operating expenses are consistent for both the consolidated Company and Partnership Only formats.
+The net decrease in real estate operating expenses from the second quarter of 2013 to the second quarter of 2014 was related to offsetting factors.
 The primary increase of approximately \$203,000 related to Woodland Park which became an MF Property effective June 1, 2013.
 Offsetting that was a decrease of approximately \$308,000 of real estate operating expenses related to Lake Forest which was a VIE that was deconsolidated in the fourth quarter of 2013.
 The remaining increase was related to the existing VIEs and MF Properties normal operating increases in salaries, management fees, and repair and maintenance expenses.